braph-software/BRAPH-2/tutorials/developers/dev_intro/test_readme.md

 The element `NoValue` is used to represent a value that has not been set (for properties of categories `METADATA`, `PARAMETER`, `DATA`, `FIGURE` or `GUI`) or calculated (for properties of category `RESULT`, `QUERY`, `EVANESCENT`), while it should not be used for properties of category `CONSTANT`.
 It should be instantiated using `novalue`.
 %
+** Instantiation of `NoValue`.**
+		For computational efficiency, it is best to use only one instance using this script, instead of creating new instances using the constructor `NoValue()`.
+Element.getNoValue()
+<
 %
 No element can be a subclass of NoValue.

 A `Callback` refers to a prop of another element `el`, identified by prop number or tag.
 It should be instantiated using `callback`.
 %
+** Instantiation of a `Callback`.**
+		For computational efficiency, it is best to use only one instance of `Callback` for each prop of an instance of a concrete element `el` with the code shown below, instead of creating new callback instances using its constructor. el.getCallback('PROP', PROP_NUMBER) el.getCallback('TAG', PROP_TAG)
+<
 %
 No element can be a subclass of `Callback`.